JuanitaSmith/capstone_movie_recommendation/README.md

 is a crucial skill to learn to ensure a positive user experience that helps companies like Netflix retain their customers.

-Building an accurate recommendation system brings the following challenges:

-- Which data sources to use?
-- Scalability: How to balance large data size vs web app performance?
-- How to handle data sparsity?
-- How to handle cold start problems for new users or users with limited viewing history?
-- How to measure success?

 The project is divided into the following parts:

-- Part 1—Preparation phase:
+- Part 1 — Preparation Phase:
+The CRISP-DM process is followed in two preparation notebooks to help to refine the project in incrementatal steps.

 Use notebooks to first collect, clean and explore data, then explore and test various movie recommendation techniques.

+- Part 2 — Deployment phase: Build ETL pipelines and web application
-- Part 2: Build ETL and NLP pipelines for automated data wrangling
+- Build ETL and NLP pipelines for automated data wrangling
-- Part 3: Transfer recommendation code from notebook to a recommender class and develop the web application
+- Transfer recommendation code from notebook to a recommender class and develop the web application

 ## Metrics